Memory

 want to continue there or switch to something fresh?During work

-Before suggesting code, Claude checks your stored preferences.
-If you’ve corrected it before — say, you prefer explicit return types or always use zod for validation — it applies those preferences without asking.
+If you’ve corrected Claude before — say, you prefer explicit return types or always use zod for validation — it applies those preferences without asking.

 The “btw” moment